isaac-sim/IsaacLab/docs/source/how-to/master_omniverse.rst

 .. note::

-   While Isaac Sim and Orbit try to "relieve" users from understanding the core USD concepts and APIs, understanding these basics still help a lot once you start diving inside the codebase and modifying it for your own application.
+   While Isaac Sim and Isaac Lab try to "relieve" users from understanding the core USD concepts and APIs, understanding these basics still help a lot once you start diving inside the codebase and modifying it for your own application.